 However, because Virgin have their own fibre infrastructure, you might notice better evening speeds with them than you get currently with Sky/EE/BT or any other Openreach provider.

-The contract is only 12 months, and considering what you get, the price is pretty great.
-Overall, this is an excellent-value bundle for TV-hungry families.
+There’s no setup fee, and considering what you get, the price is pretty great.
+Overall, this is an excellent bundle for TV-hungry families.